 11 September 2019, 14:03 | Updated: 11 September 2019, 14:25

 When bands go away and reinvent themselves, sometimes they can return bigger than ever.
-Here are some of the biggest comeback LPs from U2 to David Bowie.
+Here are some of the biggest comeback LPs from David Bowie to The Libertines.

 Blur - The Magic Whip (2015)